When a couple with children begins divorce proceedings, child support is one of the main…

 Raising children involves making a large number of decisions, both minor and major.
 Divorced parents may have a hard time coming to an agreement about who has the authority to make decisions.
 Your parenting plan should contain guidelines for the various types of decisions and whether they can be made by one parent or by consultation only.
 Many parents choose to leave minor decisions to whichever parent has the child when it comes up and to consult together on major decisions such as health care, education and religion.

 Each family has its own unique circumstances.
 In addition to these major elements, your parenting plan should address any other issues of concern.
 In order for the plan to perform its function as a roadmap that will eliminate disagreements and misunderstandings, it should be written clearly and specifically.
-A knowledgeable attorney can help you come up with an effective plan that will be in the best interest of your children.
+A knowledgeable divorce lawyer can help you come up with an effective plan that will be in the best interest of your children.